[Aomori Prefecture] 8 famous waters in Aomori Prefecture! A treasure trove of refreshing spring water nurtured by the blue forest!

 GOOGLE MAP

-There is a well-maintained water pumping station on the border between Hirosaki City and Owani Town, where you can enjoy the mellow and delicious spring water, but it is recommended that you sterilize it before drinking it.
+There is a well-maintained water pump located on the border between Hirosaki City and Owani Town, where you can enjoy the mellow and delicious spring water, although it is recommended that you boil it to disinfect it before drinking

 INFORMATION